tomato018/Loop-Closing-As-Decision-Making/README.md

 2. Download Tweets from previous 6-7 days and limit the number of tweets searched by using 'n='
 3. Visualize the tweets by the time of day with barplot and ggplot
 4. Set up an auto-email and generate threshold
--For example, if the number of Tweets returned by an individual's search is over 20, he or she will receive an auto-email.
+* For example, if the number of Tweets returned by an individual's search is over 20, he or she will receive an auto-email.

 ## Author